mkartashov/1e-assessment/README.md

 The candidate can feel free to replace, include, exclude or upgrade any dependencies as far as the project is written in **ES6** and **React**.

+* In the **/src/assets** folder, multiple screenshots of components have been provided for the candidate to be able to extract design patterns and apply them to the prototype.
-In the **/src/styles/variables.styl** file, the candidate can find a list of variables that are part of the basic 1E design guideline that have to be used as a reference on this assessment.
+* In the **/src/styles/variables.styl** file, the candidate can find a list of variables that are part of the basic 1E design guideline that have to be used as a reference on this assessment.

 <a name="usecase"></a>
 ## 3. Use Case